-Can a Bicyclist Get Charged For Biking With Inadequate Brakes?
+Is It True That a Bicyclist Can Get Charged For Biking With Ineffective Brakes?

-A Bicyclist Can Be Charged Under the Highway Traffic Act, Just Like An Automobile Driver, For Many Possible Violations Including Operating a Bicycle Without a Proper Braking System.
+A Bicyclist Can Be Charged Under the Highway Traffic Act, Just Like An Automobile Driver, For Many Possible Violations Including Operating a Bicycle With An Ineffective Braking System.

 Shemesh Paralegal Services says